elliotherriman/website/_posts/2018-04-30-what-if-charlie-brooker-but-too-much.markdown

 ---

-This piece was originally published in the May 2018 issue of The Pelican, under the title _Black Mirror_.
+This piece was originally published in the May 2018 issue of The Pelican, under the title _'Black Mirror'_.

-The argument that Black Mirror more closely resembles horror than science fiction was first brought to my attention by Film Crit Hulk, in his article [_Black Mirror Is Kinda Bullshit_](https://birthmoviesdeath.com/2016/10/27/black-mirror-is-kinda-bullshit).
+The argument that Black Mirror feels closer to horror than science fiction was first brought to my attention by Film Crit Hulk in his article [_Black Mirror Is Kinda Bullshit_](https://birthmoviesdeath.com/2016/10/27/black-mirror-is-kinda-bullshit).